 - Domestic Abuse

-Receptionists are the public face of the Citizens Advice.
-They are the main link between the public and the office.
+Admin assistants help to ensure the smooth running of the office, and are often a link between the public and the advisers.
 This role would suit people who are methodical, organised and patient.
-As a receptionist, you will:
+As a admin assistant, you will:

 - Arrange appointments and answer phone calls.